About

 What is New Jersey 2025 Strategic Highway Safety Plan?

-The New Jersey 2025 Strategic Highway Safety Plan (NJ 2025 SHSP) is a statewide, coordinated safety plan that provides a comprehensive framework for reducing fatalities and serious injuries on all public roads.
+The New Jersey 2025 Strategic Highway Safety Plan (NJ 2025 SHSP) is a statewide, coordinated initiative that provides a comprehensive framework for reducing fatalities and serious injuries on all public roads.

-The NJ 2025 SHSP is an action-oriented and data-driven, comprehensive plan integrating the 4Es of safety:
+The NJ 2025 SHSP is an action-oriented and data-driven plan that integrates the 4Es of safety:

 Education